uu-sml/sml-book-page/index.md

 5. **Learning parametric models**
    - Principles pf parametric modelling
    - Loss functions and likelihood-based models
-   - Regularization
+   - Regularisation
-   - Parameter optimization
+   - Parameter optimisation
-   - Optimization with large datasets
+   - Optimisation with large datasets
    - Hyperparameter optimization
 6. **Neural networks and deep learning**
    - The neural network model
    - Training a neural network
-   - Convolutional neural networks
+   - Going deeper: Nornmalisation and residual connections
    - Dropout
+7. **Deep learning architectures: CNN and Transformers**
+   - The building blocks for the convolutional neural network
+   - The full convolutional neural network
+   - Working with Text
+   - The transformer architecture
+   - Large language models
-7. **Ensemble methods: Bagging and boosting**
+8. **Ensemble methods: Bagging and boosting**
    - Bagging
    - Random forests
    - Boosting and AdaBoost
    - Gradient boosting
-8. **Nonlinear input transformations and kernels**
+9. **Nonlinear input transformations and kernels**
    - Creating features by nonlinear input transformations
    - Kernel ridge regdression
    - Support vector regression
    - Kernel theory
    - Support vector classification
-9. **The Bayesian approach and Gaussian processes**
+10. **The Bayesian approach and Gaussian processes**
    - The Bayesian idea
    - Bayesian linear regression
    - The Gaussian process [**Online material: Gaussian process visualization**](GP/index.html)
    - Practial aspects of the Gaussian process
    - Other Bayesian methods in machine learning
-10. **Generative models and learning from unlabeled data**
+11. **Generative models**
-    - The Gaussian mixture model and discriminant analysis
+    - Learning a generative model and using it for classification
+    - Beyond supervised data: Semi-supervised learning
     - Cluster analysis
+12. **Deep Generative Models and Representation Learning**
-    - Deep generative models
+    - Deep generative modelling
-    - Representation learning and dimensionality reduction
+    - Representation learning
+    - Latent representations for dimensionality reduction: PCA
-11. **User aspects of machine learning**
+13. **User aspects of machine learning**
     - Defining the machine learning problem
     - Improving a machine learning model
     - What if we cannot collect more data?
     - Practical data issues
     - Can I trust my machine learning model?
+    - Foundation models
-12. **Ethics in machine learning** (by [David Sumpter](https://katalog.uu.se/empinfo/?id=N7-525))
+14. **Ethics in machine learning** -- _work in progress_
-    - Fairness and error functions
-    - Misleading claims about performance
-    - Limitations of training data

-## Some reviews
+## Some reviews of the 1st edition

 _"An authoritative treatment of modern machine learning, covering a broad range of topics, for readers who want to use and understand machine learning." **Bernhard Schölkopf, Max Planck Institute for Intelligent Systems**_